BrightID/BrightID/README.md

 Check out our [open projects](https://github.com/orgs/BrightID/projects).
 Or [start a new Issue](https://github.com/BrightID/BrightID/issues) and we'll add you to the conversation.

-This repo is for our mobile app.
+This repo is for the BrightID mobile app.

 See our [dev setup](https://github.com/BrightID/BrightID/wiki/Development-Guide) for instructions on how to run the application.